Eagle Pharmaceuticals (NASDAQ:EGRX) Updates Q1 2022 Earnings Guidance

-Eagle Pharmaceuticals (NASDAQ:EGRX – Get Rating) last released its earnings results on Monday, March 7th.
-The specialty pharmaceutical company reported $0.85 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.94 by ($0.09).
-Eagle Pharmaceuticals had a negative return on equity of 4.62% and a negative net margin of 5.03%.
-During the same quarter in the previous year, the business posted $0.60 EPS.
-On average, research analysts expect that Eagle Pharmaceuticals will post 6.51 earnings per share for the current year.
+Eagle Pharmaceuticals (NASDAQ:EGRX – Get Rating) last issued its quarterly earnings results on Monday, March 7th.
+The specialty pharmaceutical company reported $0.85 earnings per share for the quarter, missing the consensus estimate of $0.94 by ($0.09).
+Eagle Pharmaceuticals had a negative net margin of 5.03% and a negative return on equity of 4.62%.
+During the same period in the prior year, the company earned $0.60 EPS.
+As a group, sell-side analysts forecast that Eagle Pharmaceuticals will post 8.22 earnings per share for the current fiscal year.

-A number of hedge funds and other institutional investors have recently bought and sold shares of EGRX.
-Jane Street Group LLC purchased a new stake in Eagle Pharmaceuticals during the 3rd quarter worth approximately $295,000.
-State of Tennessee Treasury Department boosted its holdings in Eagle Pharmaceuticals by 6.1% in the fourth quarter.
-State of Tennessee Treasury Department now owns 7,046 shares of the specialty pharmaceutical company’s stock valued at $359,000 after purchasing an additional 407 shares during the period.
-Deutsche Bank AG grew its stake in Eagle Pharmaceuticals by 6.2% during the 4th quarter.
-Deutsche Bank AG now owns 7,360 shares of the specialty pharmaceutical company’s stock worth $375,000 after purchasing an additional 428 shares in the last quarter.
-Squarepoint Ops LLC purchased a new stake in Eagle Pharmaceuticals during the 4th quarter worth about $428,000.
-Finally, BNP Paribas Arbitrage SA increased its holdings in Eagle Pharmaceuticals by 171.0% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 11,793 shares of the specialty pharmaceutical company’s stock worth $658,000 after purchasing an additional 7,442 shares during the period.
+Several institutional investors have recently added to or reduced their stakes in the stock.
+Morgan Stanley increased its holdings in Eagle Pharmaceuticals by 7.8% in the 2nd quarter.
+Morgan Stanley now owns 167,926 shares of the specialty pharmaceutical company’s stock worth $7,188,000 after buying an additional 12,193 shares in the last quarter.
+UBS Group AG raised its holdings in shares of Eagle Pharmaceuticals by 186.4% during the third quarter.
+UBS Group AG now owns 23,204 shares of the specialty pharmaceutical company’s stock valued at $1,295,000 after purchasing an additional 15,103 shares during the last quarter.
+Jane Street Group LLC bought a new position in Eagle Pharmaceuticals during the third quarter valued at approximately $295,000.
+BNP Paribas Arbitrage SA boosted its holdings in Eagle Pharmaceuticals by 171.0% in the third quarter.
+BNP Paribas Arbitrage SA now owns 11,793 shares of the specialty pharmaceutical company’s stock worth $658,000 after purchasing an additional 7,442 shares during the last quarter.
+Finally, Bank of New York Mellon Corp grew its position in Eagle Pharmaceuticals by 9.1% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 125,572 shares of the specialty pharmaceutical company’s stock worth $7,005,000 after purchasing an additional 10,477 shares during the period.
 93.31% of the stock is currently owned by institutional investors.

 Eagle Pharmaceuticals, Inc is a biotechnology pharmaceutical company, which focuses on developing and commercializing injectable products primarily in the metabolic critical care and oncology areas in the United States.
 Its products include RYANODEX, BENDEKA and BELRAPZO.
 The company was founded by Scott L.